0xKitsune/EVM-Puzzles-Walkthrough/README.md

 ```

 The next 5 instructions all relate to the [CALL instruction](https://www.evm.codes/#f1).
 This instruction creates a new sub context and execute the code of the given account, then resumes the current one.
-Note that an account with no code will return success as true.
 In plain english, the `CALL` instruction is used to interact with another contract.
 This opcode expects the stack to have a few values a the top of the stack
 `[gas address value argsOffset argsSize retOffset retSize]`, in this order.
 Lets walk through each of the arguments one by one. `gas` is the amount of gas that will be sent with the message call. `address` is the address that the message will be sent to. `value` is the amount of wei that will be sent with the message. `argsOffset` is the location in memory within the current context (ie. the msg.sender) that will be used as calldata for the message call. `argsSize` is the size of the calldata to send with the message call. `retOffset` is the location in memory within the current context where the return value from the call will be stored.
 Finally, `retSize` is the size of the return value that will be stored in memory.

 Now let's take a look at the puzzle again.
 The next four opcodes are `PUSH1 00 DUP1 DUP1 DUP1 DUP1`, which makes the stack look like this.